wizard97/WiFi_Hobby_Receiver/README.md

 # Arduino WiFi Hobby Receiver Library
 A simply library for communicating with [Hobbyking's 4 Channel RC WiFi receiver](http://www.hobbyking.com/hobbyking/store/__21430__Hobbyking_IOS_Android_4CH_WiFi_Receiver.html)

 I reverse engineered the protocol for communicating with these receivers and created an Arduino library for writing to them over WiFi.
+Look in the examples folder for an example sketch, be sure to replace the SSID and PASS with your receiver's credentials.

 ## Suported Platforms
 The library uses the [Arduino Wifi Library](https://www.arduino.cc/en/Reference/WiFi) behind the scenes.
 Any library that provides the same API should work.